Sets of double and triple weights of trees: Introduction

 It can be interesting to characterize the sets of real numbers which are sets of $k$-weights of a tree, for instance triple weights of a tree; in fact (I quote Speyer and Sturmfels's paper \cite{SS2}) ``it can be more reliable statistically to estimate the triple weights $D_{i,j,k}$ rather than the pairwise distances $D_{i,j}$''.
 We refer to \cite{SS2} and above all to \cite{PS} for an analysis of this and the references.

-In \cite{BC} Bocci and Cools generalize Buneman's result for $k$-weights.
+In \cite{BC} Bocci and Cools give a description of $k$-dissimiliarity maps of a trees and generalize Buneman's result for sets of real numbers $\{D_{i,j,l}\}$ indexed by $3$-subsets of $\{1,...,n\}$ coming from sets $\{D_{i,j}\}$.

-In this paper we find necessary and sufficient conditions for a set of real numbers indexed by $3$-subsets of an $n$-set to be the set of the triple weights of a tree with $n$ leaves (see Theorem \ref{3weights} or \ref{3weightsbis}).
+In this paper we give a characterization (different from Buneman's one) for sets indexed by $2$-subsets of a $n$-set to be double weights of a tree with $n$ leaves (see Theorem \ref{2weights}) (please note that in this paper a weight is not necessarily positive).

-By using the same ideas we give also a characterization (different from Buneman's one) for sets indexed by $2$-subsets of a $n$-set to be double weights of a tree (see Theorem \ref{2weights}).
+By using the same ideas, we find also necessary and sufficient conditions for a set of real numbers indexed by $3$-subsets of an $n$-set to be the set of the triple weights of a tree (see Theorem \ref{3weightsbis}).

 Finally, by using the characterization of neighbours we used to deduce the above theorems, we propose a slight modification of neighbour-joining algorithm.